Nico Tortorella Shares Plans For ‘Queer’ Thanksgiving And Polyamory Advice

-Actor Nico Tortorella will be enjoying a queer Thanksgiving dinner with their mother this year, despite being disinvited from family gatherings in the past.
+Actor Nico Tortorella will be enjoying a queer Thanksgiving dinner with his mother this year, despite being disinvited from family gatherings in the past.

-According to a report from Us Weekly, the Younger star and their wife, Bethany Meyers, both identify as non-binary individuals and the couple lives a lifestyle that many people — including their own family members — have found to be unconventional or just plain wrong.
-Tortorella and Meyers are in a polyamorous marriage, which means they both have the option to openly date other people, and this has negatively affected the relationship between Tortorella and their family in the past.
-However, the actor now says that their family has come a long way since first learning the truth about their partner and lifestyle.
+According to a report from Us Weekly, the Younger star and his wife, Bethany Meyers, both identify as non-binary individuals and the couple lives a lifestyle that many people — including his own family members — have found to be unconventional or just plain wrong.

+Tortorella and Meyers are in a polyamorous marriage, which means they both have the option to openly date other people, and this has negatively affected the relationship between Tortorella and his family in the past.
+However, the actor now says that his family has come a long way since first learning the truth about his partner and lifestyle.

 “That was years ago.
 We’re way past that now,” he said.
 “I’m actually doing Thanksgiving with my mom this year in Florida.
 She’s hosting a queer Thanksgiving.
 A whole new group of friends, queer folk in Florida.”

-Tortorella went on to say that they have definitely noticed a dramatic change in their mother and her willingness to accept their lifestyle and sexuality.
-The Illinois native said their mother’s change of heart has inspired hope that more people will also change and become more accepting toward others.
+Tortorella went on to say that he has definitely noticed a dramatic change in his mother and her willingness to accept his lifestyle and sexuality.
+The Illinois native said his mother’s change of heart has inspired hope that more people will also change and become more accepting toward others.

-“It’s been really incredible to watch her own transition,” Tortorella continued, adding that their mother has done a total 180.
+“It’s been really incredible to watch her own transition,” Tortorella continued, adding that his mother has done a total 180.

 “Yeah, it’s incredible.
 We all can change.”